akashcraft/EyePort/README.md

 The detections can be identified using an pre-trained ImageAI model.
 For this identification, the YOLO (You look only once) algorithm was used.
 Details about this algorithm can be found [here](https://opencv-tutorial.readthedocs.io/en/latest/yolo/yolo.html).
 EyePort can detect General Objects, Ships and Icebergs, or VISTA Diesel Engine.

-To learn how EyePort works in detail (including Head Orientation calculations and other features).
+To learn how EyePort works in detail (including AOI, UAOI Detection, Head Orientation calculations and other features).
 Please read the detailed [explanation document](https://github.com/akashcraft/EyePort/files/13757398/EyePort.Algorithm.Explanation.pdf).

 ## Exporting Data
 EyePort V2.0.0 was mainly catered to serving DynaFRAM which is a FRAM Model Visualizer.
 To learn more about FRAM and FRAM Modelling, click [here](https://opencv-tutorial.readthedocs.io/en/latest/yolo/yolo.html).
 EyePort creates partial input files containing eye-tracking data for DynaFRAM.
 You can download DynaFRAM from [here](https://www.engr.mun.ca/~d.smith/dynafram.html).